Enhanced-World-Foundation/EssentialCrisisSoftware/GENERAL_CODING + MVP/MVP/WF_CIRCUMSTANCES-MVP.md

 ## What should be in the MVP?
 What are the most helpful functionalities?

-This version should be suited for a short-to-medium crisis—such as a large-scale blackout, natural disaster, suplychain distrup ments, blocked internet, disabled phone networks, or unavailable electronic payment systems.
+This version should be suited for a short-to-medium crisis—such as a large-scale blackout, natural disaster, supply chain disruptments, blocked internet, disabled phone networks, or unavailable electronic payment systems.
 A ECS Client MVP will use BLT technology.

 WiFi mesh (up 2 km)
     ↓ (fallback)